 The role of the clinical operational manager is to take lead responsibility for the development, operational management and day to day delivery of the HMP Garth offender personality disorder service, in partnership with HMP Garth key prison personnel.
 The post-holder maintains an integral role within the partnership to ensure key elements and deliverables are met in accordance with the key principles underpinning the DH and MoJ charter for offender personality disorder services.

-The Custodial Manager is responsible for the operational running of the service as well as the management of all operational prison staff working on the Beacon.
-The post holder ensures that the Beacon operates as a partnership between HMPPS and Mersey Care NHS trust and adheres to prison rules, policies and procedures.
-The Custodial Manager also has responsibility of delivering staff briefings, attending meetings and ensuring security reports are received and compacts are signed and agreed prior to a prisoners transfer to the Beacon.
-Alongside this, the post holder will also participate in Beacon reviews and referral meetings and in the interview and selection process of both clinical and operational staff.
+The custodial manager is responsible for the operational running of the service as well as the management of all operational prison staff working on the Beacon.
+The post-holder ensures that the Beacon operates as a partnership between HMPPS and Mersey Care NHS Foundation Trust and adheres to prison rules, policies and procedures.
+The custodial manager also has responsibility for delivering staff briefings, attending meetings and ensuring security reports are received and compacts are signed and agreed prior to a prisoner's transfer to the Beacon.
+Alongside this, the post-holder will also participate in Beacon reviews and referral meetings and in the interview and selection process of both clinical and operational staff.